stephannv/cpf/README.md

 CPF.parse("640.061.830-97") # => #<CPF:0x104fe0ae0 @value="640.061.830-97">
 ```

-You can use `CPF::Validator` module to validate a CPF number:
+You can use `CPF::Validator` module to validate a CPF identifier:
 ```crystal
 CPF::Validator.valid?("11111111111") # => false